JaySLee/covid/README.md

 * The colors indicate the date:
   - Dark <blue>blue</blue> points are the earliest days of the pandemic
+  - Light green/yellow points are the middle of the pandemic.
   - Dark <red>red</red>/brown points are the most recent dates.
 * The points are sized by new daily deaths.
 * The grey, dashed diagonal bisects the plot.